winitzki/scall/tutorial/programming_dhall.md

 The value `exampleListT` is a type-level list: it defines a list of three _type symbols_.

-To illustrate working with a type-level list, let us write a function that extracts the head from a list.
+To illustrate working with a type-level list, let us write a function that extracts the first element from a list (if that   element exists).
-The result will be an `OptionalT` value.
+The result will be an `OptionalT` type-level structure.

 ```dhall
 let headOptionalT : ListT → OptionalT